RCTV.

 If economics were the only problem, a path forward would exist — reduce inference costs, raise prices, find better pricing architecture.
 The retention data points to something more structurally difficult.

 Per SensorTower data surfaced by Olivia Moore at a16z, Sora’s 7-day retention was 2%.
 Its 30-day retention was 1%.
-Monthly downloads peaked at 3.33 million in November 2025 — weeks after launch — then fell 66% to 1.13 million by February 2026.
+Monthly downloads peaked at 3.33 million in November 2025 — weeks after the app’s launch — then fell 66% to 1.13 million by February 2026.
 These aren’t numbers from a product that failed to find product-market fit.
 They’re numbers from a product that people tried and didn’t come back to.

 The honest interpretation: AI video generation, even when it works, doesn’t create habits.
 The use case is episodic — you fire it up for a specific project, not during dead time the way you open ChatGPT or scroll TikTok.
 It never slotted into daily behavioral loops the way successful consumer subscriptions do.
 Quality wasn’t the issue — Sora generated genuinely impressive output.
 Frequency of need was.
 Most users simply don’t need new AI video often enough to justify a recurring charge.